swiggy-2022-bootcamp/batch-1/MeetingApplication/README.md

 2. Run `npm install` or `yarn install` to install the dependencies.

+3. Run 'node sever.js' in order to run it in development mode.
-3. Run `npm run build` or `yarn build` once to let babel build the application on ./lib/.
+4. Run `npm run build` or `yarn build` once to let babel build the application on ./lib/.

 ## Usage

+Run 'node sever.js' in order to run it in development mode.
 Run `npm run start` or `yarn start` after building to run the application on localhost:4000 (default).

 ### Project Structure